Learn how to make homemade gluten free granola, with this super simple granola recipe

 So, enough chatter about January and #NewBeginnings.
 This week I’m sharing the simple granola recipe that I’ve been using (on and off) for some time now.

-I love a good oaty breakfast (take a look at my Overnight Oats) and granola is no exception – on Greek yogurt (almond soya yogurt is a good vegan alternative) with fresh fruit, it is one of my favourite ways to start the day.
+I love a good oaty breakfast (take a look at my Overnight Oats) and granola is no exception.
+Enjoying it over almond soya yogurt, topped with fresh fruit, it is one of my favourite ways to start the day.